1 million+ businesses helped. Get advice

 Example of a usage-based preventive maintenance workflow

 If you’re uncertain whether an asset would be better served by a time- or usage-based PM schedule, start with time-based.
-Then, if you’re over-maintaining, switch to usage-based.
+You can switch to usage-based if you’re over-maintaining.
 Preventive maintenance software is useful with either type of schedule because you can set reminders to notify your team once an asset has reached a set amount of time or usage between maintenance tasks.
+When you’ve determined whether your most critical assets’ maintenance needs, as well as whether their PM schedules need to be time-based or usage-based, you can plan long-term and short-term tasks for each asset.

 Step 3: Plan long-term tasks for each critical asset